sumukshashidhar/yourbench/prompts/question_generation/multi_hop/factual.md

     ],
     "quote_context": "The quotes provide specific metrics for comparing architectural complexity", "kind": "factual",
-    "question": "How many more layers do modern neural networks have compared to their early counterparts?", "answer": "97 layers",
-    "reasoning": "By subtracting the number of layers in early networks (3) from modern networks (100), we can determine the increase in architectural complexity.", "difficulty": 3,
-    "difficulty_justification": "Requires identifying and comparing specific architectural metrics across different time periods."
+    "question": "Assuming neural network layer count increased linearly over time, during which year would networks have first exceeded 50 layers, given the progression from 3 layers in early development to 100 layers in modern architectures?", "answer": "The midpoint year between early development and modern architecture, as 50 layers represents the halfway point between 3 and 100 layers", "reasoning": "Since we're given the start point (3 layers) and end point (100 layers), and assuming linear growth, the 50-layer milestone represents the midpoint of this progression as it's roughly halfway between 3 and 100 layers.
+This requires understanding both the architectural progression and applying mathematical reasoning to timeline analysis.", "difficulty": 4,
+    "difficulty_justification": "Requires understanding architectural evolution, applying mathematical reasoning about linear progression, and making informed deductions about technological development timelines based on multiple data points."
 }
 ```